American Wood Reface Medina, Ohio

 Extending the cabinets was the perfect way to update the look of the space to a more contemporary feel while still maintaining the family’s traditional style, and refacing is a always an economical way to increase the quality and integrity of existing cabinets that are in good shape structurally but just don’t match your style anymore.
 In addition, the increased cabinet space makes up for what was lost when the wall was removed and gives the family more storage.

-The main focus for this small kitchen remodel was to open up the small space and make it feel larger.
+The main focus of this small kitchen refacing was to open up the small space and make it feel larger.
 This was accomplished by removing the wall and knee wall that were closing off the kitchen from the living room.
 In addition, an oversized island was created to keep the room open while still defining it and offering plenty of countertop and storage space.

 Create Your Own Cabinet Style With American Wood Reface